AnkitKumar017/AI-ML_PROJECTS/README.md

 # ML_PROJECTS
-Basic machine learning models implemented in juputer notebook
+Basic machine learning models implemented in juputer notebook and on Google Colab.